gl-inet/docs4.x/docs/interface_guide/parental_control.md

 The domain names entered in the blocklist include their subdomains.
 For example, if "example.com" is entered, it also includes any subdomain, such as "subdomain.example.com".

-In addition to entering domain names, there are also specific syntax options available.
-Please refer to [this page](https://github.com/gl-inet/gl-feeds/tree/common/gl-sdk4-parental-control#app-feature-library-syntax) for more information.

 Similarly, create another ruleset.

 ![create a ruleset guide](https://static.gl-inet.com/docs/router/en/4/interface_guide/parental_control/guide/guide_create_ruleset_5.png){class="glboxshadow"}